-This was agreed by the Councillors serving at the time and the revised scheme was sealed on 7t” November 2006.
+This was agreed by the Councillors serving at the time and the revised scheme was sealed on 7 November 2006.

 The principal functions of the Town Trust are:

-1. The management and maintenance of the building known as Langport Town Hall, which comprises the original Town Hall and the former British Legion Institute.
-Accommodation in this building is currently leased to Chypps and Somerset Arts Week.
-The Undercroft Market area is currently being used by Kelways Garden Centre to sell plants and produce Mondays to Saturdays.
+- The management and maintenance of the building known as Langport Town Hall, which comprises the original Town Hall and the former British Legion Institute.
+Accommodation in this building is currently leased to various tenants.
+The Undercroft Market area is due to be let to sell cut flowers, plants and produce.

 Although the Town Council is the sole Trustee of the Langport Town Trust, Councillors fulfil the role of Trustee on being elected to Council.